 In December 2016, the court delivered its decision: a guardian was appointed to oversee both Max’s business and personal affairs.

 The legal skirmishes did not end there.
 In 2017 Libra accused her brother and his associates of taking advantage of her father and enriching themselves at his expense.
 In Jan.
 2019 she successfully sued, ousting her brother from his role at the studio and firing many of the studio’s assistant painters.
 She said she would pursue legal action “against those who continue to harm and exploit my father.”
-Her goals, she said, “is to bring the studio back to my father’s vision.”
+Her goal, she said, “is to bring the studio back to my father’s vision.”

 A Predatory Guardianship?

-According to Libra, her father’s court-appointed guardian has effectively made her father a prisoner and isolated him from friends and family.
+According to Libra, her father’s court-appointed guardian has effectively made him a prisoner and isolated him from friends and family.
 Max’s friends must sign non-disclosure agreements to even speak with him on the phone.
-She is allowed to see her father only three times a week, with just one hour allotted per visit.
-She must request a visit 48 hours in advance, and the visits must take place in a nearby park.
+Libra is allowed to see her father only three times a week, with just one hour allotted per visit.
+She must request a visit 48 hours in advance, and the visits must take place in a nearby Manhattan park.
 She is not allowed to visit her father’s home.
 She told the New York Post: “He is being treated like a prisoner.
 He says, ‘Sweetie, please come up to the apartment.’
 How many times can someone ask for companionship?
 He must feel tremendously abandoned… I see his disbelief when I tell him that I cannot accept his invitation to come up. . . .
 Instead, he is left with a cast of strange nurses [who] change constantly and he does not know their names.”
-Her brother Adam disputes Libra’s claims, saying his father sees friends and family.
+Her brother Adam disputes Libra’s claims, saying his father does see friends and family.

 Libra has launched a website designed to garner signatures of support for ending her father’s guardianship, and to make the case against predatory guardianships in general.
 The site, www.freepetermax.com states: